well300/EduScout/README.md

 ## Usage 📝

-To start the EduScout AI-driven course, use the following command:
+To start the EduScout AI-Driven Course, use the following command:

 ```bash
 node index.js